Lorenzo Malagrida

-Lorenzo Malagrida (born 24 October 2003) is an Italian professional footballer who plays as an attacking midfielder or winger for club Sampdoria.
+Lorenzo Malagrida (born 24 October 2003) is an Italian professional footballer who plays as an attacking midfielder or winger for club Livorno.

 Career

 Malagrida played for FBC Finale and Vado, before joining the youth sector of Sampdoria, which he signed his first professional contract for in September 2022.

 On 12 January 2023, he made his professional debut for the club, coming on as a substitute for Abdelhamid Sabiri in the 77th minute of a 1–0 Coppa Italia loss to Fiorentina.

 On 17 January 2024, Malagrida was loaned out to Serie C side Rimini until the end of the season.
 On 15 July 2024, the loan was renewed for the 2024–25 season.

+On 22 January 2026, Malagrida signed with Serie C club Livorno.

 Personal life

 Malagrida is the nephew of former Italian footballer Antonio Manicone.